marty-macfly/yii2-webserver-auth/README.md

      ................
     'nginx'  => [
       'class' => 'macfly\nginxauth\Module',
-      // 'cookie_token_name' => 'mycookie', // You can change the name of the cookie/header in which the authentication token will be set/get
+      // 'token_name' => 'mycookie', // You can change the name of the cookie/header in which the authentication token will be set/get
     ],
     ................
   ],